-6.2.1 Identification data for face-to-face individuals
+6.2.1 Identification data for face-to-face individuals Guernsey residents

-- 178.190.
-Where establishing a face-to-face business relationship with or undertaking an occasional transaction for an individual client who is a Guernsey resident who is physically present and the requirements for the application of simplified or reduced CDD measures, as set out above are met, a prescribed business must obtain at a minimum the following information in relation to an individual client: - legal name, any former names (such as maiden name) and any other names used; - principal residential address; and - date, place of birth and nationality.
+- 26.197.
+Where establishing a face to face business relationship with or undertaking an occasional transaction for an individual client who is a Guernsey resident who is physically present and the requirements for the application of simplified or reduced CDD measures, as set out above are met, a prescribed business must obtain at a minimum the following information in relation to an individual client:

+- legal name, any former names (such as maiden name) and any other names used:

+- principal residential address; and

+- date, place of birth; and

+- •nationality.

-6.2.2 Verification of identity for face-to-face individuals
+6.2.2 Verification of identity for face-to-face individuals Guernsey residents

-179.191.
+27.198.
 Subject to section 6.3, the legal name and either the principal residential address or the date and place of birth of the individual must be verified.

-- 180.192.
-In order to verify the legal name and either the principal residential address or date and place of birth, the following documents are considered to be the best possible, in descending order of acceptability: - current passport (providing photographic evidence of identity); - current national identity card (providing photographic evidence of identity); - armed forces identity card; - current driving licence incorporating photographic evidence of identity; - birth certificate in conjunction with a verification document listed in section 4.4.3.
+- 28.199.
+In order to verify the legal name and either the principal residential address or date and place of birth, any one of the following documents are is considered to be the best possible, in descending order of acceptability appropriate: - current passport (providing photographic evidence of identity); - current national identity card (providing photographic evidence of identity); - armed forces identity card; - current driving licence incorporating photographic evidence of identity; - birth certificate in conjunction with a verification document listed in section 4.4.3-; - independent data sources (including electronic sources).